-Fraud refers to malicious or erroneous clicks or impressions that are made with the intent of spending the advertiser's budget.
-Yandex.Direct takes the security of our advertisers very seriously and we employ anti-fraud technology at several different levels.
+Fraud refers to malicious or erroneous clicks, conversions, or impressions that are intended to drain the advertiser's budget.
+Yandex.Direct takes the security of our advertisers very seriously, and we employ multilevel anti-fraud technology.
 This includes both automatic and manual filtration methods.
-Malicious clicks and impressions are filtered out at every level.
+Fraudulent clicks, conversions, and impressions are filtered out at every level.
 They are not reflected in Yandex.Direct statistics reports, and funds are not withdrawn from the advertiser's account for them.

 How fraud protection works

 - At this stage, the system filters out clicks and impressions made by robots.
 Robots are programs that imitate the actions of an actual user.
 They can be used to spend an advertiser's budget or ruin the CTR for ads.